PsyTeachR/mcs-conv/docs/08-probability.md

 ## Activity 1: Prep

 The first half of this chapter doesn't contain any coding, instead, we're going to recap some core statistical concepts.
-If you need any additional resources outside of the mini-lecture, you may find the below useful.
+If you need any additional resources beyond what has been discussed in the lectures, you may find the below useful.

 * Read [Statistical thinking (Noba Project)](https://nobaproject.com/modules/statistical-thinking#content)
 * Watch [Normal Distribution - Explained Simply](https://www.youtube.com/watch?v=tDLcBrLzBos) (10 mins)